Chapter 3. Running APIcast on Red Hat OpenShift

 OpenShift will maintain two APIcast instances and monitor the health of both; any unhealthy APIcast instance will automatically be replaced with a new one.

-In order to allow your APIcast instances to receive traffic, you’ll need to create a route.
+To allow your APIcast instances to receive traffic, you need to create a route.
 Start by clicking on Create Route.

 Enter the same host you set in 3scale above in the section Public Base URL (without the http:// and without the port) , e.g.